Liberty National Bank is a real bank for real people; a bank you can trust in and grow with.

 Fast forward to 1997, when another local businessman with a vision for growth and development, stepped into the picture.
 The businessman was Clayton L. Green, Jr., simply known by most as “Buddy”.

 What began as a lunch between two business friends quickly evolved into a promising business opportunity.
 Less than a year later Mr. Green held 100% ownership of the bank’s holding company - B.O.E Bancshares.
 At the time, the Bank of Elgin had about $24 million in total assets.

 In 1998, Buddy built a new location at 44th and Gore Boulevard in Lawton.
 This new branch would be the first step in a plan for growth and acquisition, the likes of which the bank had not experienced in its almost 100-year history.
 To further demonstrate his intentions, Green purchased Lawton’s old Public Service Company building and completely renovated it to become the Bank’s flagship location.

 As the Bank’s reach and customer base grew, it became apparent that it was time for a new name – one that would unite the communities it serves.
 In 2002, the Bank of Elgin became Liberty National Bank, representing the communities of Lawton, Elgin, and Medicine Park.

 By 2013, Liberty National Bank’s assets topped $250 million.
 That same year, Liberty acquired Chickasha Bank & Trust Company, bringing total assets to $430 million.

-Liberty National Bank remains under the ownership of the Green Family and proud employee shareholders.
-Today, LNB serves customers all across Oklahoma and North Texas with locations in Lawton, Chickasha, Elgin, Blanchard, Medicine Park, and Apache.
+Liberty National Bank remains under the ownership of the Green Family and proud shareholders.
+Today, LNB serves customers all across Oklahoma and North Texas with locations in Lawton, Chickasha, Elgin, Blanchard, Medicine Park, Apache, and Oklahoma City.